 - Researcher, Data Analytics

 - Retail E-Commerce Coordinator

 - SEO and Analytics Strategist

 - Solution Developer - Big Data

 Rotman boasts one of the most international student bodies of any leading business school.
 Rotman is located on the central University of Toronto campus in downtown Toronto, Canada’s financial and commercial centre, at the heart of one of the world’s most multicultural cities.

 Rotman: Your new career starts here

-Reputation: Rotman is part of the University of Toronto, Canada’s top ranked university and the only Canadian school in the global top 30.
+Reputation: Rotman is part of the University of Toronto, Canada’s top ranked university.

 Location: Get a full-campus experience in downtown Toronto at the historic St. George campus of the University of Toronto, a short distance to the city's commercial centre.
 Toronto is the 2nd largest financial centre in North America.